GuidaRamos/OntoNeolog/README.md

 OntoNeolog is currently in progress.
 Out of the 23 concepts mentioned above,  we have primarily focused on morphosyntactic-related processes and their corresponding outcomes.
 Instead of being related through flat hierarchies, concepts are described by the declaration of  their characteristics,  for which a total of 60 classes were necessary to be considered.

 The instances are examples sourced from Sablayrolles (2017).
-Most of the annotated natural language definitions (dc:description) and  terms  (rdfs:label) are retained from the ENEOLI wikibase.
-In their absence, other authoring resources are used, such as online dictionaries.
+Most of the annotated natural language definitions (dc:description) and  terms  (rdfs:label) correspond to the terminological data available in the ENEOLI wikibase.
+In their absence, authoring resources are used, such as online linguistic resources.

 The concepts defined here are classified by the reasoner according to 3 axes of analysis: